pblack/docs/content/setting-up-a-site/importing-a-site-from-github.md

 ![](/docs/assets/images/Screen Shot 2016-06-09 at 1.40.48 PM.png)
 ![](/docs/assets/images/Screen Shot 2016-06-09 at 2.16.01 PM.png)

-Forestry also alows you to host you sites for free on Github, with [Github pages](https://pages.github.com/).
+Forestry also alows you to host your sites for free on Github, with [Github pages](https://pages.github.com/).
 This is a great workflow for those who are already using Github, and best of all it's free!
 We have a doc [here][../hosting-with-github-pages/] you can use to get started.